• Skip to primary navigation

 Instructions

-• Whisk together all dry ingredients (except sugar) until well combined, set aside.
+• In a medium bowl, whisk together all dry ingredients (except sugar) until well combined, set aside.

-• Add in eggs, one at a time, beating well between each addition.
+• Add the eggs to the mix, one at a time, beating well between each addition.
 Add peppermint extract, and mix until well incorporated and smooth.

-• Slowly add dry mix to the mixer bowl, and carefully mix until well incorporated and smooth.
+• With mixer turned down to low speed, slowly add dry ingredients mix to the mixing bowl of wet ingredients, and carefully mix until well incorporated and smooth.

-• Divide dough into 3 balls - 2 larger balls of about the same size, and one smaller ball (about half the size of the other two)
+• On a clean work surface, divide dough into 3 balls - 2 larger balls of about the same size, and one smaller ball (about half the size of the other two)

 • Divide each dough ball into 4 equal pieces, and each of those 4 pieces into 4 pieces.
 You should have 16 pieces of each colour.

-• Following your choice of directions in the post, roll the dough balls out into thin logs, cut in half, and roll into candy cake cookies.
+• Following your choice of directions in the post, roll the dough balls out into thin logs, cut in half, and roll into candy cane cookies.

 • Bake cookies for 10-12 minutes, or until golden brown on the bottom.